leeyumsk/IRL-Subtitles/README.md

 This both the frames and PCBs.

 ### 4. Extra Documentation
-This is all teh documentation that was created in the testing and researching on creating the glasses
+This is all the documentation that was created in the testing and researching on creating the glasses

 ## What the Project could use